danjam/homelab-ansible/docs/notifications.md

 ## Multiple Notification Methods

 You can configure multiple notification methods simultaneously.
-HomelabOps will send notifications to all configured channels.
+LabOps will send notifications to all configured channels.